fedora-eln/distrobaker/README.md

 configured components and resyncing.
 Useful for bootstrapping; defaults to false, where DistroBaker runs in a service mode listening for tagging messages.

+With `strict: false`, DistroBaker queries the respective trigger tags for the list of components.

 `-d`, `-n` or `--dry-run` runs DistroBaker in a dry-run mode where all potentially destructive operations are skipped.
 This includes cache uploads, SCM pushes and component builds; defaults to non-pretend mode.

 `-s` or `--select` limits the component set to the specified space-separated list of components in the `ns/component` form.
-Components must be configured.

 ### Examples